A student from the University of Waterloo is top co-op student for Canada, Ontario and the University for 2017.

 The following are the University of Waterloo’s 2017 Co-op Students of the Year.

-Leah Drost – Health Studies (Faculty of Applied Health Sciences)
+Leah Drost – Health Studies (Faculty of Health)

 Working at Sunnybrook Health Sciences Centre, Drost made significant contributions to the medical field.
 Her research focused on post-surgery radiotherapy for cancer that had spread to the bone.
 It was a landmark study and was published in the medical journal Radiotherapy and Oncology.
 She presented her research to the Multinational Association for Supportive Care in Cancer in Washington, D.C.